From the horse’s mouth

 During the trail:

-Lunch: Light picnic (bread, sausage, yoghurt)
+Lunch: Light picnic (sandwiches, cheese, bread, sausage, yoghurt)

 Dinner: Rice, vegetables, meat - fragrant Chinese and Tibetan cuisine